imagej/imagej.github.io/_pages/plugins/batch-tools.md

 ---

+## Usage

+Copyright (c) 2014 - 2024, Neville S. Ng.
+All rights reserved.

+The author assumes no responsibility for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, or any other characteristic.
+Please cite and acknowledge ImageJ Batch Tools whenever you present or publish work that utilises this tool.

 ## Description

 Toolbar for batch image processing and analysis including image extraction, channel merge, composite conversion, Z-projection, channel B&C and colour adjustment, file export, and cell area, gray value & count.